Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 How to cut Courgette for Zucchini Roll Ups

-The best Zucchini Roll Ups are made with courgette which is sliced very thinly.
+The best Zucchini Roll Ups are made with courgette which has been sliced very thinly.
 That way, they are softer to roll and the filling really stands out.
 But what is the best way to cut very thin slices of courgette… lengthways?

 The answer lies in using a vegetable peeler known as a ‘Y peeler’.
 If you have one of these clever little tools, ‘shaving’ perfect strips of zucchini is as easy as pie.
 Simply start at the top and shave to the bottom… Faultless strip done!
 I use the Oxo Good Grips Y Peeler… It’s sharp and absolutely non-slippy.